The Liturgical Journey of the Christmas Season: From Advent to Christmas Day

 Love (Fourth Sunday): Remembering the ultimate love of God shown through Jesus.

-The "O Antiphons" and Liturgical Highlights
+The “O Antiphons” and Late Advent Traditions

 The Vigil of Christmas: Christmas Eve